turbot/steampipe-docs/docs/guides/search-path.md

 By default, Steampipe sets the schema search path as follows:
 1. The `public` schema first.
 This schema is writable, and allows you to create your own objects (views, tables, functions, etc).
 2. Connection schemas, in **alphabetical order** by default.
 3. The `internal` schema last.
 This schema contains Steampipe built-in functions and other internal Steampipe objects.
-This schema is not displayed or managed by the Steampipe search path commands and options.
-However you'll see it in native SQL commands such as `show search_path`.
+This schema is not displayed or managed by the Steampipe search path commands and options, but you'll see it in native SQL commands such as `show search_path`.

 Since the connection schemas are added to the search_path alphabetically by default, the simplest way to set the default is to rename the connections.
 For example, let's assume that I have 3 AWS accounts and an aggregator, and I want the aggregator to be the first in the search path.
 I could name them as follows:
 - `aws_prod` - Production AWS account